-Staff Analysis: McLeod should be allowed an annual increase of \$16,562 (48.40 percent).
-This should allow the Utility the opportunity to recover its expenses and a 12 percent operating margin on its O&M expenses.
-The calculations are shown in Table 10-1:
+McLeod shall be allowed an annual increase of \$16,562 (48.40 percent).
+This will allow the Utility the opportunity to recover its expenses and a 12 percent operating margin on its O&M expenses.
+The calculations are shown in Table 2:

-Table 10-1 Revenue Requirement
+Table 2 Revenue Requirement